eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 ```bash
 ./bin/cli parseAndValidate test.logo
 ```
-NOTE: The langium-minilogo repo places `test.logo` in an `examples` subdirectory.
+NOTE: The langium-minilogo repo places `test.logo` in an `examples` subdirectory under the project root.
 So, for that case, the CLI usage would be:
 ```bash
 ./bin/cli parseAndValidate examples/test.logo
 ```